akclifto/Retrospective_Toolkit/WebDesign.md

   - Requires async calls to communicate with frontend Node/React.
       - will need to research this topic more when we begin to use it.

-## Chris
-- **Fontend:**
-  - React.JS would be the best framework as it is used widely in industry and was also a technology that was suggested by our sponsor.
-It also has fantastic documentation and a large community around it which has created many libraries to make development work with react easier.
-    -  GraphQL or REST for fetching data
-  - Vue.JS is another fantastic framework.
-It is not as widely used as react, but it can accomplish everything react can and it seems it can be easier to develop in.
-- **Backend:**
-  - Node.JS with Express.JS
-    - This is pretty much the standard and would be the easiest to get up and running as Heroku and firebase both support Node.JS applications out of the box.
-   - Java Spring BOOT
-      - This is a technology that was recommended by the sponsor as they are mostly a Java house.
-Can work as a backend as well but could take more work to get it running with the other technologies we are using in the project.